nktnlx/jetbrains_python_developer/README.md

 Hi there!

-I'm intensively learning to code and interested in data science, aiming to be hired by the end of 2020.
+I'm intensively learning to code and interested in data science, aiming to be hired by mid of 2021.
 This repository is for completed projects from [JetBrains Python Developer track.](https://hyperskill.org/tracks/2)

 List of projects: